gr-grey/proto1/_posts/2023-02-01-the-sunscreen-song.md

   - life
 ---

-"Wear Sunscreen" was an essay written by Mary Schmich, published on Chicago Tribune in June 1997.
+"Wear Sunscreen" was an essay written by Mary Schmich, published on Chicago Tribune in June 1997, in which the Pulitzer winning wise lady offered great advice that I personally benefitted from.

+I hope you enjoy it too.

 Source: [Wear Sunscreen – Chicago Tribune](https://www.chicagotribune.com/columns/chi-schmich-sunscreen-column-column.html)